serverless/event-gateway/README.md

 HTTP services, even different cloud providers.
 Functions may be registered as subscribers to a custom event.
 When an event occurs, all subscribers are called asynchronously with the event as its argument.

-Creating a subscription requires providing ID of registered function, an event type and a path (`/` by default).
-The path property indicated URL path which Events API will be listening on.
+Creating a subscription requires providing ID of registered function, an event type, an HTTP method (`POST` by default), and a path (`/` by default).
+The method and path properties defines HTTP endpoint which Events API will be listening on.

+Event Gateway supports two subscription types: `async` and `sync`.
+Please check [Subscription Types](./docs/subscription-types.md) reference for more information.

 #### Example: Subscribe to an Event